mrkjhsn/Not_for_Profit_Compensation_Modeling/README.md

 1. The crossover between for-profit organizations and not-for-profit organizations is much less distinct than I fully appreciated.
 Many not-for-profits, such as hospitals, are very similar to for-profits in terms of financial resources and complexity.
 As a result, many of these types of not-for-profits pay executives a salary comperable to what they would make managing a similarly sized for-profit organization.

 1. Many features that I thought would be more beneficial for classification purposes proved to not be effective at all.
 For instance 501 Subsection categories are highly lopsided towards 501(c)(3) organizations.
-The specific cause the the not-for-profit is dedicated to (NTEE categories) also were minimally effective in decide salary category.
+The specific cause of the not-for-profit is dedicated to (NTEE categories) also were minimally effective in decide salary category.

+### General Project Reflections
+1. Organizing and structuring a project with lots of moving parts - I kept asking myself how I can organize things to make it easier for someone to follow the methodology of my project in an intuitve way.
+1. I used numpy more than I ever have before, it was fun peaking under the Pandas hood and becoming more comfortable with ndarrays.
+Rather than simply convert them into pandas DataFrames, I had fun pushing myself to work with the array natively in numpy.
+1. The primary datset I was working with was over 4M rows.
+In the past I would have imported all the data, then narrowed the dataset.
+From a memory perspective this is innefficient.
+Instead, I imported only a handful of rows for the full dataset, based on the columns I was interested in with the end goal of predicting my target variable I imported the entirety of the columns I felt would be useful.
+1. The project was frustrating in the sense that I wasn't able to get the classification accuracy I was expecting.
+But it pushed me to go farther with the feature engineering and modeling than I otherwise would have.